 Learning Yoga in an Ashram enviornment, offered up a beautiful transmission of teaching, carried forward from a lineage of Shaivate Yoga teachers to this day.
 Expanding my practice, i opened to other aspects of Yoga.
 Beautiful vedic ritual such as Yajna (offering into the fire) the practice of Japa- mantra, understanding dieties as personal reflections of the higher qualities of life and living, learning the verses of the epic Guru Gita.
 These other practices subtly unlocked the door to the quality of devotion in my practice, shifting awareness from the physical into the life-long practice of attitude, guided by the Living ethics of Yogic philosophy.

-Initiated in 2011, the practice of Kriya Yoga, with Kriya Yoga NZ, Heeding the call to explore and practice the deeper aspects of Yoga philosophy & practice, life and living from a traditional Guru/student lineage of teaching that offered deep roots of reliable & powerful transmissions of knowledge.
-Attending opportunities to spend time in retreat with the spiritual sangha of the Kriya community and in the presence of Guruji.
-My kriya practice offers up plenty of opportunity to practice humility. not just in my sadhana, but in response to daily living, while also informing the faciliation of Yoga for good health & calmness
+Initiated in 2011, the practice of Kriya Yoga, with Kriya Yoga NZ, Heeding the call to explore and practice Raja Yoga as the deeper aspects of Yoga philosophy & practice, life and living from a traditional Guru/student lineage of teaching that offers deep roots of reliable & powerful transmissions of knowledge.
+Attending opportunities to spend time in retreat with the spiritual sangha of the Kriya community and in the presence of Paramahamsa Prajnananda a self realised Yogi, whom humbly guides those seeking truth through the practice of uniting soul body & mind.
+Kriya practice offers up plenty of opportunity to practice humility in all aspects of life.
+My Sadhana informs the faciliation of Yoga for good health & calmness

 Most recently i have studied to teach a classical vedic meditation technique, as a natural expansion of Yoga facilitation.
 This technique was taught by the great Kriya Yogi – Paramahamsa Yogananda referred to as a premavatar (incarnation of love) a simple technique that offers wonderful rewards.